 |"To compel a homosexual person to pretend that his sexuality does not exist or suppress the behaviour by which to manifest itself is to deny his fundamental right to be who he is."|

 | Lord Hope, 7th July, 2010, reading the Supreme Court ruling|

 "We have already promised to stop the removal of asylum seekers who have had to leave particular countries because their sexual orientation or gender identification puts them at proven risk of imprisonment, torture or execution."

 "From today, asylum decisions will be considered under the new rules and the judgement gives an immediate legal basis for us to reframe our guidance for assessing claims based on sexuality, taking into account relevant country guidance and the merits of each individual case."

 Home Secretary Theresa May, 7th July, 2010

 House of Commons briefing paper to Members of Parliament - 9th July, 2011.

 - What is a ‘refugee’ ?
 What is ‘asylum’ ?

-- Is it possible to qualify as a refugee on the grounds of persecution I will face because of my sexual orientation?
+- Is it possible to qualify as a refugee on the grounds of persecution I will face because of my sexual or gender identity?

-- What evidence do I need to show to qualify as a refugee on the grounds of my sexual orientation?
+- What evidence do I need to show to qualify as a refugee on the grounds of my sexual or gender identity?

 - How do I make an application for asylum?